bijoutrouvaille/klunk/README.md

 ```

-_TIP:_ set this.actual to some string describing what it is within your custom
+_TIP:_ set this.actual to a string literal, describing it is within your custom
-		matcher to see the reporter display it, instead of an obumbrated [object Object] or the like
+		matcher, to see the reporter display it instead of the obumbrated [object Object] or the like.

 #### 3.2 Built-in Matchers